ottup/traefik-power-management/README.md

 # Traefik Power Management Plugin

-A comprehensive power management middleware plugin for Traefik that provides complete lifecycle control over your services - from automatic wake-up via Wake-on-LAN to secure remote shutdown via SSH, IPMI, or custom commands.
+A comprehensive power management middleware plugin for Traefik that provides complete lifecycle control over your services - from automatic wake-up via Wake-on-LAN to secure remote shutdown via custom scripts (SSH, IPMI, webhooks, or any method you choose).

 ## Table of Contents